gregosimo/dotfiles/README.md

 - **aliases_act.sh** ($CONDA_PREFIX/etc/conda/activate.d/aliases_act.sh): Automatically load up the astroconda profile in ipython.
 The $CONDA_PREFIX should correspond to the environment variable in the astroconda environment.
 - **aliases_deact** ($CONDA_PREFIX/etc/conda/deactivate.d/aliases_deact.sh): Automatically unalias ipython when the astroconda environment is deactivated.
 The $CONDA_PREFIX should correspond to the environment variable in the astroconda environment.

+## Installation Instructions

+1. Clone the repository into a convenient place (e.g. $HOME)

+2. Set up symbolic links from the dotfiles in the repository to the config locations (It would be nice to automate this).
+I always forget the syntax of ln, so I will just say it is `ln -s $DOTFILE/file $CONFIG_LOCATION/file`.